Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Compliance And Ethics For Direct Mail

 Respect fair housing rules when you choose target areas and write copy.
-Avoid any language that signals preference or exclusion for protected classes and focus your targeting on geography, property type, and ownership data instead of personal traits.
+Focus targeting on geography, property type, ownership data, and homeowner needs rather than personal traits.
+Keep claims grounded in real examples and avoid language that sounds like a guaranteed outcome.

 Mini Case: Avery And The Nine Month Mailer Test